wilzwert/myjobs/frontend/README.md

 ## Docker
 To build the app and run it in a Docker container with a basic nginx config, run `ng build --localize`, `cd docker` and then `docker-compose up --build`.
+This will start a container that exposes your app on http://localhost:8081